-Carla Cevasco is a scholar interested in food, the body, material culture, gender, and race in early America.
-She is Assistant Professor of American Studies at Rutgers University-New Brunswick.
+Carla Cevasco is a scholar interested in food, the body, gender, and race in early America and beyond.
+She is Associate Professor of American Studies at Rutgers University-New Brunswick.
 Her first book, Violent Appetites: Hunger in the Early Northeast (Yale University Press, 2022), explores how Indigenous peoples and colonial invaders confronted hunger in the seventeenth and eighteenth centuries.
-She is working on a second book about feeding infants and children in early America.
-She received a Ph.D. in American Studies and an A.M. in American History from Harvard University, and a B.A. in English and American Literatures from Middlebury College.
-Her scholarship has appeared in Early American Studies, New England Quarterly, and Journal of Early American History.
+She is working on a second book, Young and Hungry, about feeding infants and children in the United States.
+Her scholarship has appeared in Early American Studies, New England Quarterly, Art History, and Journal of Early American History.
 Her public writing has been featured in The Atlantic, TIME, Lapham’s Quarterly, Nursing Clio, Common-Place, The Junto, and The Recipes Project.
-She is a former editor of the Graduate Journal of Food Studies.

 Header Image Credit: Wellcome Library, London.